 Why is my MacBook Screen Flickering?

 A flickering screen on your MacBook Pro is not only extremely annoying, but it can also make it almost impossible to use your computer.
-If this is the case and you find that you are unable to complete these troubleshooting tasks with just your MacBook Pro, you may need to utilize an external display in order to work through the steps.
+If this is the case and you find that you are unable to complete these troubleshooting tasks with just your MacBook Pro, you may need to utilize an external display to work through the steps.

 Unfortunately, if the MacBook was recently dropped, fell, or otherwise had damage inflicted on the screen, it is unlikely these troubleshooting steps will help.
 We recommend taking the MacBook Pro directly to an Apple Store after any damage.